aws-samples/aws-service-catalog-tools-workshop/workshop/content/2021-workshop/_index.md

 - Remove the default networking resources from your AWS accounts
 - Provision a new AWS VPC using AWS CloudFormation
 - Provision a new subnet using AWS Service Catalog
-- Provision a new subnet using AWS Service Catalog
+- Provision a new subnet using Hashicorp Terraform
 - Share a Service Catalog portfolio so end users can create their own subnets

 ## Let's get going!